 The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
-The committee has appointed Ernst & Young LLP as our independent registered public accounting firm, who will audit our consolidated financial statements for 2019 and the effectiveness of our internal control over financial reporting as of December 31, 2019.
+The committee has appointed Ernst & Young LLP as our independent registered public accounting firm, who will audit our consolidated financial statements for 2020 and the effectiveness of our internal control over financial reporting as of December 31, 2020.
 This appointment has been submitted for your ratification.

 The committee and the Board believe that the continued retention of Ernst & Young LLP as our independent registered public accounting firm is in the best interests of the company and its stockholders.
+In making this determination, the committee and the Board have taken into account Ernst & Young LLP's significant institutional knowledge of our business, operations, accounting policies and financial systems, and internal controls framework, as well as Ernst & Young LLP's technical expertise (including with respect to REITs), efficiency of services, quality of communications with the committee and management and independence.
+In addition, in accordance with applicable rules on partner rotation, Ernst & Young LLP rotates its lead audit engagement partner not less than every five years.
+The committee is involved in considering the selection of Ernst & Young LLP's primary engagement partner when there is a rotation.

-If you do not ratify the appointment of Ernst & Young LLP, the committee will reconsider their appointment, Ernst & Young LLP has served as our independent registered public accounting firm since 2002.
-Representatives of Ernst & Young LLP will attend the 2019 Annual Meeting and will have an opportunity to speak and respond to your questions.
+If you do not ratify the appointment of Ernst & Young LLP, the committee will reconsider their appointment.
+Ernst & Young LLP has served as our independent registered public accounting firm since 2002.
+Representatives of Ernst & Young LLP will attend the 2020 Annual Meeting and will have an opportunity to speak and respond to your questions.